-The nnU-Net allows training two types of networks: 2D U-Net and 3D U-Net to perform semantic segmentation of 3D images, with high accuracy and performance.
+The nnU-Net allows the training of two types of networks: 2D U-Net and 3D U-Net to perform semantic segmentation of 3D images, with high accuracy and performance.

 The following figure shows the architecture of the 3D U-Net model and its different components.
-U-Net is composed of a contractive and an expanding path, that aims at building a bottleneck in its centremost part through a combination of convolution, instance norm and leaky relu operations.
+U-Net is composed of a contractive and an expanding path, that aims at building a bottleneck in its centremost part through a combination of convolution, instance norm, and leaky ReLU operations.
 After this bottleneck, the image is reconstructed through a combination of convolutions and upsampling.
-Skip connections are added with the goal of helping the backward flow of gradients in order to improve the training.
+Skip connections are added with the goal of helping the backward flow of gradients to improve the training.

 Figure 1: The 3D U-Net architecture

 All convolution blocks in U-Net in both encoder and decoder are using two convolution layers followed by instance normalization and a leaky ReLU nonlinearity.
-For downsampling we are using stride convolution whereas transposed convolution for upsampling.
+For downsampling, we are using stride convolution whereas transposed convolution is used for upsampling.

-Early stopping is triggered if validation dice score wasn't improved during the last 100 epochs.
+Early stopping is triggered if the validation dice score wasn't improved during the last 100 epochs.

 The following features are supported by this model:

-NVIDIA DALI - DALI is a library accelerating data preparation pipeline.
-To accelerate your input pipeline, you only need to define your data loader with the DALI library.
+NVIDIA DALI - DALI is a library-accelerating data preparation pipeline.
+To speed up your input pipeline, you only need to define your data loader with the DALI library.
 For details, see example sources in this repository or see the DALI documentation

 Automatic Mixed Precision (AMP)